HyperIndex Terminology & Key Concepts

 GraphQL API

-The data presentation part of Envio indexer.
-Typically, it's a GraphQL API auto-generated from the schema file.
+The data presentation part of an Envio indexer.
+Typically, it's a GraphQL API auto-generated from the schema file, allowing flexible and efficient data queries.

 Hosted Service